ChetDH/Apple.com-WebScraping/README.md

 # WebScraping
- Grad program assigment to scrape data from a public web page.
+ Grad program assignment to scrape data from a public web page.